mathebuddy/smoke/README.md

 - chatbot (that asks randomized questions) is not yet present
 - "events" are not yet gamified

-## Fixed (only items since announcement on 27 June 20:00) -- newest first
+## Fixed (only items since announcement on 27 June 20:00) - NEWEST FIRST
 2023-06-28
 - added a tutorial template
 - added button to repeat randomized exercises